Welcome to the Advocacy Club

 For more testimonials, click here.

-- September 16 and 19, from 12:30 to 5:00, hosted and sponsored by Emond Harnden LLP at their offices, 707 Bank St., Ottawa.
-This session has sold out.
+- September 16 and 19, from 12:30 to 5:00, hosted and sponsored by Emond Harnden LLP at their offices, 707 Bank St., Ottawa (sold out).

-- October 8 and 10, from 12:30 to 5:00, hosted and sponsored by Brazeau Seller LLP at their offices, #700-100 Queen St., Ottawa.
-Ten of the twelve seats for this session have sold out as of today (Sept.
-3).
-Email me if you want to snag one of the remaining seats.
+- October 8 and 10, from 12:30 to 5:00, hosted and sponsored by Brazeau Seller LLP at their offices, #700-100 Queen St., Ottawa (almost sold out).

 Please contact John Hollander to express your interest in this or a future session.